 Child custody is often confused for parenting time.
 Custody is actually the legal orders regarding who will have the right to make important decisions in the life of the child (legal custody) and who a child may reside with (physical custody).
 While legally speaking there is a substantial difference between legal custody and physical custody n many cases the parents will share both forms of child custody.

 In other cases these issues are hotly contested.
 There may be issues which affect the welfare of the children such as alcohol or drug addiction, domestic violence or criminal activity.
 In other cases there may be a question of mental disorders, parental responsibility or simply a dispute between the parents as to whom the child should ultimately reside with.

-The experienced Certified Family Law Specialists at Burke & Domercq, LLP have represented Carlsbad parents in divorce for decades.
+The experienced Certified Family Law Specialists at Burke & Domercq, APC have represented Carlsbad parents in divorce for decades.
 This extensive experience informs the advice and guidance we provide to clients in these matters.
 We work to accomplish our client’s goals and objectives in a professional and productive manner.

 Child custody and parenting time can be a wonderful collaboration between loving parents, an all out legal battle or anywhere in between.
 Our proven trial attorneys protect your interests before the judge or magistrate whenever a matter of principle demands.